 - Being a low-priced high-end motorbike, Yamaha YZF-R3 offers a higher value for money.

 - In the Indian CKD variant, there’s no ABS option.

 - Having a slipper clutch would have made the ride much safer.

-- Tires are mid-level units, buyer may need a replacement soon.
+- Tires are mid-level units, the buyer may need a replacement soon.

 Price: Rs.
 362,255.

 What is your thought about Kawasaki Ninja 300 Vs Yamaha YZF-R3, tell us by comment.